Mandy Dingle: Reception

 For her portrayal of Mandy, Riley won Most Popular Newcomer at the 2nd National Television Awards in 1996.
 At the 1997 Inside Soap Awards, Mandy won the Biggest Laugh in Soap accolade, while Riley was nominated for Best Actress.
+Riley was also longlisted for "Best Comic Performance" at the 2024 Inside Soap Awards.

 In 1996, Sarah Hey of the Daily Mirror wrote: "She is a brazen man-eater who could polish off a bloke for breakfast and be ready for another by tea-time.
 You can rest assured that Emmerdale's Mandy Dingle – the bawdy brunette with the fuller figure and gravelly laugh – would be chasing an army of Valentines today."
 In 2020, Riley appeared on the Digital Spy Soap Scoop.
 When asked about the reaction to Mandy's infertility storyline, she stated that she was more than "inundated" with praise on social media.
 She noted that many of the comments were from people who had had hysterectomies, and they thanked both Riley and Emmerdale "for bringing it to the forefront".
 Viewers described her as a "powerhouse", and demanded that Riley be awarded for the scenes.
 Digital Spy's Amy West stated that the scenes were "certainly a tear-jerker moment".